bkamapantula/Managers-Alphabet/README.md

 # Managers-Alphabet
 Good practices as an engineering manager.
 Generally, these apply to managers who aren't engineers too.

 *Note: my experience is in software industry, academic research.
-Hence, your mileage may vary.*
+Your mileage may vary.
+Adopt accordingly.*

 I've been at [Gramener](https://gramener.com) for over three years and 19 months of those as an engineering manager.
+Prior to that I spent about 8 years in academic research with different mentors.
 Real-time experience in projects and dealing with people simultaneously helped me understand different situations.

 Clearbit's [Manager's Handbook](https://blog.clearbit.com/managers-handbook-tldr/) was a trigger to curate best practices.
 I realized Clearbit's version of handbook can be more explicit for easier understanding and adoption.